Author notes: Happy Christmas Anne-Marie! This is one of your presents: a Spirited Away fiction. This is the direct sequel of the movie. I love you!

 The first week passed in a blur.
 Most of the time, Chihiro's dad passed out on the couch, right after getting in from a fourteen hours shift.
 Her mother, coming back from her job hunting, usually made herself a place in his arms, not having the courage to make the bed.
-They got up right after sunrise, going back to another day.
+They got up right after sunrise, going back for another day.

 Chihiro appeared from the kitchen, smiled and bowed.

 "Welcome home!
 Dinner's ready!"

 It may have been pride, or relief that they would not have to spend their only day off cleaning.
 Maybe they were just exhausted but both started crying and ran to Chihiro, crushing her in a bear group hug.
 Chihiro just laughed.